1xr1fat/1xR1FAT/README.md

 <h1 align="center">Hi 👋, I'm ShahRiffy!</h1>

-I'm a self-taught computer science enthusiast based in Dhaka, Bangladesh.
+I'm a computer science enthusiast based in Dhaka, Bangladesh.
 I'm a  researcher and  member of the RevoltZero .

 ##  My interests span a wide range of areas, including: